Imposing mountain peaks, pristine alpine lakes, and more wildlife than you may actually be comfortable with.

 Showers: No

 Dogs: On-leash.
 They are not permitted on trails or in buildings.
 Basically, your dog can go wherever your car can go.
+As much as we love dogs, we don’t recommend bringing them here.

 Directions to the campground

-In addition to the camping fees for Jenny Lake Campground, you will need to pay the entrance fee to get into Grand Teton National Park, which will set you back $35 for a carload and his good for seven days.
-It’s well worth the cost, but if you plan on visiting more than two national parks in a calendar year, you can save some money by purchasing the America the Beautiful Pass for $80.
+In addition to the camping fees for Jenny Lake Campground, you must pay the entrance fee to get into Grand Teton National Park, which will set you back $35 for a carload and is good for seven days.

 If you purchase your pass at REI, they will donate 10% of the proceeds to the National Park Foundation.